Thursday, August 14, 9:30 a.m. - 11:30 a.m.

-PLEASE NOTE: During the summer months (July and August), the Keep Well Clinic is only scheduled once each month.
+PLEASE NOTE: During the summer months, the Keep Well Clinic is only scheduled once each month.

 Don’t forget to mark your calendars.